asterized/asterized.github.io/_posts/2025-01-07-big-o-notation.markdown

 katex: true
 ---

-Talking about CS here - sorry to the 0.1 mathematicians reading this.

-Disclaimer: math (right after shooing away all the mathematicians lol),

 Big O notation is usually used to determine the "time complexity" of an algorithm, or the growth of the running time.
 But what does that actually mean?

 ## Preliminaries (skippable if you know these)